washingmachine55/coordinate-test/README.md

 - Fixed the bug at 8:54AM like a sane human being

 ## Haversine implementation (COMPLETED)
-- ~~Next task (self-assigned) is to use haversine formula to calcualte the distance between the two latitudes and longitudes~~ (COMPLETED)
+- ~~Next task (self-assigned) is to use haversine formula to calculate the distance between the two latitudes and longitudes~~ (COMPLETED)
 	- ~~[Haversine Formula - Wikipedia](https://en.wikipedia.org/wiki/Haversine_formula)~~

 ## Next Task - API using Express.js and Node.js
 - nodejs server
 - 1 api using express js
 - json
-	- sucess: bollean
+	- success: boolean
 	- message: string
 	- data: array from the database columns